 There are those who blame the corporate record companies for the current demise of commercial music.
 But the big labels do what they always have done.
 They try to chase the hot thing and commercialise it.
 That they might often make a bad job of it is another matter.
 That they are dealing with the huge changes in their industry right now with incompetence is consistent.
 This time though it looks like they will be unable to catch up and so the end of a great era is upon us.

 The deeper issue just now is a cultural one.
 It is a contextual and historical shift.
 It is a different world for the record business from even just ten years ago.
-The new music format (mp3) is an excellent development for those who have a genuine interest in music for its own sake.
+The new music formats are an excellent development for those who have a genuine interest in music for its own sake.
 All is at your fingertips and for free if you wish.
 Your collection can be accessed in such a wide variety of ways.
 Thanks to Apple's innovations you can stick it all on to a little player the size of a cigarette packet and carry it around with you.
 You can shuffle every favourite song you have ever had and listen at random to whatever the system throws up like having your own personal radio station without the bullshit of presenters or advertising.
 With Myspace you can hear what the band just around the corner is doing without even knowing who they are.
 With another click an artist ten thousand miles away is just as accessible.
 This is a truly interesting phenomenon but it is also at the heart of why rock is dead.

 "art does not die because there is no more art,

 music • 06.06.07